MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-box-overview.md

 To get started:

-Navigate to [Microsoft 365 Admin Center Home - Setup - Migration and imports](https://admin.microsoft.com/#/featureexplorer/collections/Migrations), select **Box** to create a migration project, and sign in with an account that has [admin permissions](/sharepoint/sharepoint-admin-role) for your organization.
+Navigate to [Microsoft 365 Admin Center Home - Setup - Migration and imports](https://admin.microsoft.com/#/featureexplorer/collections/Migrations), select **Box** to create a migration project.
 Make sure that you have:

-- **Access to the destination**: You must either be a global admin or OneDrive/SharePoint admin to the Microsoft 365 tenant where you want to migrate your content.
+- **Access to the destination**: You must be one of the following roles in the Microsoft 365 tenant where you want to migrate your content:

+  - Global admin

+  - OneDrive/SharePoint admin

+  - User that is granted with the "[Microsoft 365 Migration Administrator](/sharepointmigration/mm-migration-admin-role)" role

 - **Access to the source**: Have Box account credentials that have read access to any Box user account you plan to migrate.

 - **Prerequisites installed:** Make sure you have the necessary prerequisites installed.